leanswift/leanswift.github.io/supplierportal/src/pages/23.4.0_PWA/usermanual-supplierportal-admin.md

  templates.
 When a new email template is created it can be changed over here.
 - Navigate to Leanswift -> Supplier portal ->Settings -> switch to Main website ->Email Templates
 - Email templates have two different templates:
-      - Header Template: It has header email template (Default) and Supplier Portal PWA Invite mail.
+  - **Header Template**: It has header email template (Default) and Supplier Portal PWA Invite mail.
 Based on the supplier requirement they can configure.
-      - Footer Template: It has Footer email template (Default)  and Supplier Portal PWA Invite mail.
+  - **Footer Template**: It has Footer email template (Default)  and Supplier Portal PWA Invite mail.
 Based on the supplier requirement they can configure.

 <kbd>